Review: Oboz Katabatic Mid Waterproof Boots

 The Oboz Katabatic Mid Waterproof boots.

 The medium-volume fit is classic Oboz: comfortably snug from heel to midfoot, to prevent your heel from shifting and rubbing or your foot slipping forward when going downhill, with more space in the toe box than you’ll find in footwear from many other brands.
 That fit will serve many hikers and backpackers well, especially as feet expand slightly over the course of a day on the trail.
-The eight-millimeter stack height—the difference between the height of the footbed from toes to heel—is very typical of many hiking shoes.
+The eight-millimeter drop in the shoe’s height off the ground from the heel to the toes—or the midsole and outsole thickness (essentially, your foot’s height off the ground)—is very typical of many hiking shoes.

 Find your next adventure in your Inbox.
 Sign up now for my FREE email newsletter.